Leave it to Montanans to have cool Thanksgiving dinner traditions that don't involve turkey. Or any typical 'Thanksgiving food' for that matter.

 We got to chatting in the office about holiday plans, and the conversation navigated to Aunt Maggie's Crunchy Rice Paper Dumplings.
 (Of course, my brain immediately questioned: if they're crunchy...are they still considered dumplings?
 But that's not the point.)

 The point is that we spent the next 15 minutes chatting about all the weird stuff our families have served at Thanksgiving that have zero relation to anything considered traditional.
-With this convo under our belt, we certainly had to head out for one of our famous, informal, downtown people polls!
+With this convo under our belt, we had to head out for one of our famous, informal, downtown people polls.

 ELK STEAKS AND ANTELOPE RIBS: Well, these make perfect sense.
 Several folks we talked to mentioned that they have family traditions that parallel hunting season.
 (FYI - Antelope ribs are lean but delicious.
 I've had them many times.)
 Venison for Thanksgiving is a common choice over turkey.

-SUSHI MADE AT HOME: Once you have a few rolling essentials and some skills at making sushi rice, rolling your own can be a blast.
-All the ingredients and accoutrements are easy to get locally these days, other than really exotic stuff.
 Your guests can pick what they want in their rolls and it keeps everyone a little occupied.
-(As a host, it's also cool to have a designated person to roll in case guest aren't into making their own.
+(As a host, it's also cool to have a designated person to roll in case guests aren't into making their own.
 I get that.
 It may be fun for some, but uncomfortable for others.)

 Photo by Louis Hansel on Unsplash